 the 30th annual Conference

 Past, Present, Future: the People in Independent Libraries

-The Independent Libraries Association’s annual conference continues the aim of bringing together those working in and around the independent library sector.
+The Independent Libraries Association’s annual conference 2018 continued the aim of bringing together those working in and around the independent library sector.
 2017’s conference followed the theme of ‘collections’, the core of any library; but what are texts without their readers?
-In 2018 the conference will focus on people.
+In 2018 the conference focused on people.
 The membership of independent libraries is growing healthily, but individual institutions often battle against perceptions of exclusivity and anonymity.

 People who use independent collections, as well as the people who make the collections accessible are all welcomed under this year’s theme.
-Papers on library founders, readers, members, subscribers, librarians, archivists, interns, volunteers, trustees, benefactors, partner institutions and/or the general public will all be considered.
+Papers on library founders, readers, members, subscribers, librarians, archivists, interns, volunteers, trustees, benefactors, partner institutions and/or the general public are all part of this year's programme.